-It’s compelling for some to try heroin just one time to see what it’s like.
-But in many cases, use doesn’t stop after the first hit.
-The high is so intensely pleasurable to many that the desire to get those feelings back is exceedingly difficult to combat.
+Many want to try heroin just one time to see what it’s like.
+However, in many cases, use doesn’t stop after the first hit.
+The high is so intensely pleasurable to many that the desire to get these feelings back is exceedingly difficult to combat.

-As tolerance develops with repeated use and ever-increasing amounts of heroin are required to get the same sensations, the user is at risk of eventually become heroin-dependent.
-Dependence is characterized by the adaptation of the body to the presence of the drug so that it feels like it needs the drug to function as normal.
+As tolerance develops with repeated use and ever-increasing amounts of heroin are required to feel the same sensations, the user is at risk of eventually becoming heroin-dependent.
+Dependence is characterized by the adaptation of the body to the presence of a drug so that it feels like it needs it to function as normal.
 Dependent individuals will begin to crave heroin intensely and experience withdrawal symptoms when unable to use.
-Eventually what began as a pattern of seeking a high turns to a pattern of withdrawal avoidance, a key indicator of addiction.
+Eventually, what began as a pattern of seeking a high turns to a pattern of heroin withdrawal avoidance—a key indicator of addiction.

-When you’ve become addicted, you continue to take the drug even when known adverse consequences result from use.
+When you’ve become addicted to heroin, you continue to take it even when known adverse consequences result from use.

-Medical and addiction professionals can also be great sources of information about how heroin affects someone—both physically and psychologically, in the short and long term.
+Medical and addiction professionals can also be great sources of information about how heroin affects a person—both physically and psychologically—in the short and long term.

-Using heroin once may not be a problem, but due to the highly addictive quality of the substance, many people continue using in spite of their best intentions.
-If you are looking for more information on heroin or heroin addiction and treatment, please call today.
+Using heroin once may not be a problem, but due to the highly addictive quality of the substance, many people continue using it in spite of their best intentions.
+If you are looking for more information on heroin or heroin addiction and treatment, please call American Addiction Centers (AAC) free at today.